infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - refactor: do status code check before deserializing response #767
 - style: splash adapts to the width of mobile phones #768
 - chore: search-chat add language and formatUrl parameters #775
+- chore: not request the interface if not logged in #795

 ## 0.6.0 (2025-06-29)